 Their car accident reports indicated that collisions happen most at dangerous intersections and road corridors.
 Presently, LA considers a 450 mile stretch of roads to be where most fatalities occur.

-Thus, LA has thrown a lot of money at the problem to make the streets and cities safer.
+Thus, LA has thrown a lot of money into the problem to make the streets and cities safer.
 The city is widening sidewalks, adding barriers, medians, more signage warning of speed with flashing signs, and changing the phasing of existing traffic signals.

 And thanks to Vision zero, Los Angeles has the historical data of the most dangerous locations identified.
 So at least they can focus on fixing the worst places first?

 Speeding means less reaction time for vehicle operators.
 Some argue that California’s speed trap laws prevent LAPD from using radar guns in LA’s most dangerous areas.
 But state law requires an expensive “traffic study” of the area patrolled.

 These traffic studies are designed to understand speeding patterns.
 For now, the LAPD claims that the number of speeding tickets issued dropped from 100,000 tickets issued in 2010 to approximately 17,000 written in 2015.

-Until the Los Angeles Transportation Department can make things safer, they remind commuters that driving safe can make a huge difference.
+Until the Los Angeles Transportation Department can make things safer, they remind commuters that driving safely can make a huge difference.
 So as always, you should avoid playing with your radio or phone while going.

 Avoid distractions, aim high in steering, and drive at a safe speed, even if it’s slower than the posted speed.
 Things like potholes and debris can kill you and destroy your car.
 So always be scanning the roadway and utilizing your “cushion of space.”

 A Sigalert is a Southern California creation to help drivers avoid congestion.
 It is a system named for Mr. Loyd Sigmon.
 Loyd invented an alert system.
 This alert system remains used by the government and municipal police like the LAPD.
 Modernly, Sigalerts are on traffic signs.

 And they are heard all over the radio in So.
 Cal.
 Their design is to warn commuters of car crash pile-ups.
 The idea is to slow traffic by blocking over and above two traffic lanes.
 So if a wreck jams traffic for at least 2 hours, the CHP alerts here.